USNS Howard O. Lorenzen: History

-The ship is named for the late Naval Research Laboratory (NRL) electrical engineer who was instrumental in the creation of the electronic intelligence capabilities of the United States.
+The ship is named for the late Naval Research Laboratory (NRL) electrical engineer Howard O. Lorenzen, who was instrumental in the creation of the electronic intelligence capabilities of the United States.
 It was due to be delivered in 2010.

-In May 2011 it was announced that the ship had failed its Board of Inspection and Survey (INSURV) inspection and was being sent back for repairs before the Navy would accept the ship.
+In May 2011, it was announced that the ship had failed its Board of Inspection and Survey (INSURV) inspection and was being sent back for repairs before the Navy would accept the ship.
 The ship was judged inadequate in the electrical, damage control and aviation inspections and also had problems with her anchor, steering and the temperature in her thrust bearings.

 The U.S. Navy accepted delivery of Howard O. Lorenzen on 10 January 2012.
 Final contract trials were completed on 5 December 2013, with transfer of some responsibilities for the ship to the US Air Force expected to occur in 2014.
 On 31 March 2014, the Cobra Judy Replacement (Cobra King) program reached initial operational capability (IOC).
-According to the Naval Sea Systems Command (NAVSEA), the U.S. Air Force also assumed operational and sustainment responsibilities for the ship.
+According to the Naval Sea Systems Command (NAVSEA), the U.S. Air Force also assumed operational and sustainment responsibilities for the ship with the goal of enhancing missile defense through the use of its powerful radar to create dead areas in low earth orbit to scramble a ballistic missile's electronics prior to last stage separation of MIRVs, thus rendering their proximity fuses inert.

 The Howard O. Lorenzen and her Cobra King radar system were declared operational in August 2014.
 It replaced the USNS Observation Island (T-AGM-23), which was inactivated for dismantlement earlier in the year.